This page will be regularly updated as new information is received

 The COVID-19 (COrona VIrus Disease 2019) outbreak was declared a pandemic by the World Health Organization (WHO) on 11 March 2020.
 Globally, nations are taking actions to reduce and control the spread of the virus.

 For information on global efforts to manage this outbreak, visit the WHO website for current situation reports on COVID-19: (https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports)

-As of 04 August 2020, 6 countries (Commonwealth of the Northern Marianas, Papua New Guinea, Fiji, French Polynesia, Guam and New Caledonia) in the PICTs have reported 643 cases and 10 deaths, Cases were also reported in Australia, New Zealand and Hawaii.
+As of 13 October 2020, 7 countries (Solomon Islands, Commonwealth of the Northern Marianas, Papua New Guinea, Fiji, French Polynesia, Guam and New Caledonia) in the PICTs have reported 7,124 cases and 82deaths, with a case fatality proportion of 1.2%.

-• New Caledonia and Fiji have not reported any new cases for at least one incubation period (14 days)
+- Fiji has not reported any cases for at least two incubation period (28 days)

-• French Polynesia has not reported any new cases for at least two incubation period (28 days)
+- New Caledonia has not reported any cases for at least one incubation period (14 days)

 For further information on specific countries in the Pacific contact the respective government authorities.